Report on risks of nicotine use criticised - “It was a thumbs up”

 On 30 June, the report on the harmful effects of various nicotine products was published by the European Commission.
 The Social Affairs Committee requested in 2022.
 The task was to report on the risk of injury from different products and then compare the risks.
 But when the Public Health Agency of Sweden, together with SBU and the National Board of Health and Welfare. presented its studyInstead, it was ignorance and a clear political message that shone through.
 At least according to Samuel Lundell and Karl-Åke Johansson, active in two of Sweden's largest user organisations for nicotine users.

-"It is a sweeping statement to say that nicotine use is dangerous, and that legislation should be tightened overall.
-But they also say that they don't know enough to draw any conclusions about the relative risks between snusing, smoking, or vaping.
-It is a study full of contradictions." says Samuel Lundell, Chairman of the National Snus Association to Vejpkollen.
+“It is a sweeping statement to say that nicotine use is dangerous, and that legislation should be tightened overall.
+But at the same time they say they don't know enough to draw any conclusions about relative risks between snus, smoking, or vejpa.
+It is a study full of contradictions.” says Samuel Lundell, Chairman of the National Snus Association to Vejpkollen.

 Risk differences - despite lack of knowledge